RyanONeill1970/MembershipSite/MembershipSite.Website/readme.md

 		* Admin
 	* site.css is junk I think.
 Is it used anywhere?
 	* Role management;
+		* Allow for upload of members via CSV.
 		* Prime first users via register and add to db via UserRole table.
 	* Add a logout button.
 	* How long is the login cookie at present?